 Advocacy campaigns can take many forms and are an investment on the part of your association.
 However, your organization can still share your philanthropic values through advocacy work by:

-• Partnering with local advocacy groups.
+- Partnering with local advocacy groups.
 Chances are there are already local advocacy groups in your area championing issues that your members care about.
 In fact, some of your members might also be members of these groups.
-Supporting these organizations through sponsorships or by spreading word about them to your members can help promote their cause.
+Supporting these organizations through sponsorships or by spreading the word about them to your members can help promote their cause.

-• Participating in digital advocacy.
+- Participating in digital advocacy.
 Digital advocacy can take many forms and tends to be the preferred advocacy method for young, technology-savvy members of your organization.
 Your association can help support advocacy causes through email alerts and by boosting other organizations’ social media campaigns.

-• Hosting advocacy-specific events.
+- Hosting advocacy-specific events.
 Sometimes news and world events occur that even non-political associations have a responsibility to speak up about.
 In these situations, your association can support the issues your members care about by drawing awareness to current events and advocating for positive change.

 2. Create a Membership Directory